 Ember Sword is a blockchain-based MMORPG being developed by So Couch Studios.
-The developers claim that Ember Sword will let players collect cosmetic items that they will truly own and can trade amongst each other.
+The developers claim that Ember Sword will let players collect cosmetic items that they will truly own and can trade among each other.

 But can the Ember Sword team really deliver on these promises?
-And are Pixel tokens, Ember Sword’s in-game currency, worth collecting?
+And are Pixel tokens, Ember Sword’s premium in-game currency, worth collecting?
 In this article, we will explore these questions.

 Ember Sword graphics